 Costa Brazil Vela Jungle Candle

-Costa Brazil’s Vela Jungle candle is expensive but the mammoth size (16.5 oz), luxuriously unique metal container, and the INCREDIBLE fragrance makes it worth every single penny.
+Costa Brazil’s Vela Jungle candle is expensive, but the mammoth size (16.5 oz), luxuriously unique metal container, and INCREDIBLE fragrance make it worth every penny.
 Trust me.

 Bluecorn Beeswax 100% Pure Raw Beeswax Pillars